fntneves/jquery-labelauty/README.md

 __________
 __Message__

 Without separator, the __Message__ text will be the permament label.
-It means that label will not change between input status.
+It means that label will not change between input state.

 ~~~ html
 <input type="checkbox" data-labelauty="Synchronize my files"/>